-- (a) Employees on contracts or grants shall receive salary increases equivalent to similar employees on Education and General funding, provided that such salary increases are permitted by the terms of the contract or grant and adequate funds are available for this purpose in the contract or grant.
-In the event such salary increases are not permitted by the terms of the contract or grant, or in the event adequate funds are not provided, the president or president's representative shall seek to have the contract or grant modified to permit or fund such increases. - (b) Nothing contained herein shall prevent employees whose salaries are funded by grant agencies from being allotted raises higher than those provided in this Agreement if such increases are provided by the granting agency.
+(a) Employees on contracts or grants shall receive salary increases equivalent to similar employees on Education and General (E&G) funding, provided that such salary increases are permitted by the terms of the contract or grant and adequate funds are available for this purpose in the contract or grant.
+In the event such salary increases are not permitted by the terms of the contract or grant, or in the event adequate funds are not provided, the president or president's representative shall seek to have the contract or grant modified to permit or fund such increases.

+(b) Nothing contained herein shall prevent employees whose salaries are funded by grant agencies from being allotted raises higher than those provided in this Agreement if such increases are provided by the granting agency.

-- 23.8 Administrative Discretion Increases.
-On May 8, 2014, through December 23, 2014, the University may provide Administrative Discretion Increases up to three quarters of one percent (0.75%) of the total salary rate of education and general (E&G) employees who were in an employment relationship with the University on the 6th of May, 2013.
-Any Administrative Discretion Increase provided to contract and grant (C&G) employees, any court-ordered or court-approved salary increase, any prevailing wage adjustment for the purpose of qualifying for immigration status, or any salary increase to settle a legitimate, broad-based employment dispute shall not be subject to the terms and limitations of this Section. - (a) The University may provide Administrative Discretion Increases for verified written offers of employment, special achievements, compression and inversion, equity and market equity considerations, and similar special situations, to employees in the bargaining unit. - (b) UFF Notification.
-At least 14 days prior to the effective date of any such increase, the University shall provide to the UFF a written notification of the increase which states the name of the employee, the rank and discipline of the employee, the amount of the increase, and the reason for the increase. - (c) The University's ability to provide Administrative Discretion Increases shall expire on December 23, 2014, and shall not become part of the status quo. - 23.9 Report to Employees.
+23.8 Administrative Discretion Increases.
+On May 8, 2016 through August 31, 2016, the University may provide Administrative Discretion Increases up to one and one-half percent (1.5%) of the total salary rate of Education and General (E&G) employees who were in an employment relationship with the University on May, 7, 2015.
+Any Administrative Discretion Increase provided to contract and grant (C&G) employees, any court-ordered or court-approved salary increase, any prevailing wage adjustment for the purpose of qualifying for immigration status, or any salary increase to settle a legitimate, broad-based employment dispute shall not be subject to the terms and limitations of this Section.

+(a) The University may provide Administrative Discretion Increases for verified written offers of outside employment, special achievements, exceptional merit, compression and inversion, equity and market equity considerations, and similar special situations to employees in the bargaining unit.

+(b) Administrative Discretionary Increases for verified written offers of outside employment shall not contribute to the calculation of the total salary rate.

+(c) UFF Notification.
+At least 14 days prior to the effective date of any such increase, the University shall provide to the UFF a written notification of the increase which states the name of the employee, the rank and discipline of the employee, the amount of the increase, and the reason for the increase.

+(d) The University's ability to provide Administrative Discretion Increases shall expire August 31, 2016, and shall not become part of the status quo.

+23.9 Report to Employees.
 All employees shall receive notice of their salary increases prior to implementation.